KeudellCoding/HumHub-Modules-UserMap/README.md

 # User Location Overview
 PHP module to display all users on a map.

-Geocoding API from Google with internal caching.
+Geocoding API from Google, Mapbox or Here with internal caching.
 The cached results are kept in the cache until you click on "empty cache".

 The actual map is displayed with OpenStreetMap, Leaflet and the Leaflet Marker Cluster.